denoland/deno/std/manual.md

 script available at `URL` under the name `EXE_NAME`.

 This command creates a thin, executable shell script which invokes `deno` using the specified CLI flags and main module.
+It is place in the installation root's `bin` directory.

 Example: